getpopper/popper/docs/sections/guides.md

   args: ["python, src/evaluate_model.py"]
 ```

+> Notes:
+>
-Note that these steps each read data from `data/` and output to `results/`.
+> These steps each read data from `data/` and output to `results/`.
-It is good practice to keep the input and outputs of a workflow separate
+> It is good practice to keep the input and outputs of a workflow separate
-to avoid accidently modifying the original data, which is considered immutable.
+> to avoid accidently modifying the original data, which is considered immutable.

 ### Building a LaTeX paper